 \begin{proof}[Proof of the Theorem \ref{maintheA}] (1) $\Rightarrow $ (2)] Suppose that $\phi$ has no thermodynamic phase transition.
-Note that $\phi$ is expanding.
-In fact, if $\phi$ was not expanding then $\phi$ was not hyperbolic.
-Applying the Proposition \ref{propha} we would have that $\phi$ has thermodynamic phase transition, which is absurd.
-Thus $\phi$ is expanding, in fact $t\phi $ is expanding for all $t \in \R$.
+Fix $t \in \R$ and $\psi := t \phi$.
+Note that $\psi$ is expanding.
+In fact, if $\psi$ were not expanding, then $\psi$ would not be hyperbolic.
+Applying the Proposition \ref{propha}, we would have that $\psi$ has a thermodynamic phase transition, which is absurd.
+Thus $\psi$ is expanding, in fact $t\phi $ is expanding for all $t \in \R$.
 Remember that by Corollary \ref{corhyexp} we have $t\phi$ hyperbolic, for all $t \in \R$.
-Follow from the Proposition \ref{propexp} that $\mathcal{L}_{f, t\phi|E}$ has spectral gap property, for all $t \in \R$.\\
+Follow from the Proposition \ref{propexp} that $\mathcal{L}_{f, t\phi|E}$ has the spectral gap property, for all $t \in \R$.\\